atakacs5280/Daily-Stoic/README.md

-#An Alexa Skill for Stoic Philosophy
+#Daily Stoic

+An Amazon Alexa skill providing a daily stoic quote for the user to practice Stoic Philosophy.
+Inspired by Seneca and Marcus Aurelius.

-###Created By Alex Takacs, a student at Bloc.
+Created By **Alex Takacs**, a student at **Bloc**.